AditiBelle/CS330Swift/README.md

 ## __FUNCTIONS__:

-Where are the arguments, parameters and local variables stored (value-on-stack, ref-to-heap-on stack) during execution?
 What are the scoping rules in your language (visibility and lifetime of variables before, during and after code blocks)?
 Are side-effects possible?
 Are there guard rails against side-effects?
 Where are local variable values stored? (on the stack?
 On the heap?)